Honda Civic (eighth generation): Asia, Australasia, South Africa and Europe

 Outside the Americas and China, the eighth-generation Civic has styling differences.
 While the arcing line sweeping across the front fascia is retained, the main headlights dip away from the main arc for a more sporty appearance.
 The front bumper also has more vents with a steeper angle and sharper corners than the American-market Civic.
 Meanwhile, the taillights are more reminiscent of the Integra, with the main round brake lights dipping slightly down into the indicators.
 On the interior side, the Asian-market Civic has contrasting two tone colour scheme.
 The three-spoke steering wheel from the American Civic Si and the European hatchback is standard.

 The Asia-Pacific-market Civic is a rebadged Acura; Honda Japan claimed the company chose the Canadian-designed Acura CSX as the template for the Asia-Pacific Civic.
 In Canada, the Acura CSX has features and options not available to American Civics, such as a 2.0 L DOHC i-VTEC engine rated at 155 hp, chrome door handles, paddle shifters, and high-intensity discharge headlights.
 Due to the width dimensions exceeding Japanese government regulations for exterior dimensions, the Civic was no longer regarded as a "compact" sedan in Japan, which has been passed onto the smaller Fit Aria for the compact sedan segment.

 Engines include a 1.8-litre SOHC i-VTEC (R18A) engine that produces 140 bhp (130bhp for indian markets) at 6300 rpm (7150rpm fuel cutoff) and a 2.0-litre DOHC i-VTEC (K20Z2) engine that produces 155 bhp at 6200 rpm, both are mated to either a 5-speed manual or 5-speed automatic (with paddle shifting available on the 2.0 L model) with drive by wire throttles.
 A 1.6-litre variant was offered in Singapore and Turkey.
 With the displacement being under 1,600 cc, the variant complies with the vehicle numbers curbing system in Singapore, while maintaining a higher standard than the 1.3-litre variant.
 It uses an SOHC i-VTEC engine, similar to that of the 1.8-litre variant.
 It produces 123 bhp at 6500 rpm.
 The hybrid version is equipped with the 1.3-litre SOHC i-VTEC with the IMA (Integrated Motor Assist).

 Markets

 In certain European countries, the four-door Civic sedan was available with the hybrid powertrain, being the only version of this Civic available in the UK.

+In Japan, the Civic is offered in 1.8L and 2.0L engine options, with variants such as 1.8G, 1.8GL, 1.8S and 2.0GL, with 5-speed Automatic transmissions and 5-Speed manual only for the 1.8H variant.